RandyGunz21/themisai/README.md

 *   **Purpose:** To analyze and provide feedback on existing legal documents.
 *   **Key Responsibilities:**
     1. Consumes review tasks from the `request.review` topic.
-    2. Analyzes the content and structure of user-uploaded documents.
+    2. Analyzes user-uploaded documents.
-    3. Can initiate a research sub-task via the Supervisor to verify specific clauses against current law.
+    3. Can initiate a research sub-task via the Supervisor.
-    4. Publishes a detailed analysis, highlighting potential risks and recommendations, to the `result.review` topic.
+    4. Publishes its analysis and recommendations to the `result.review` topic.

 ---